masogit/amb-doc/docs/features/graph.md

 ### AQL data and configuration

-Admin user input AQL
+Admin user input AQL:

 - Preview
-- Load from existing AM In Tool Reports (Widgets)
+- Load from existing AM Widgets
 - Configure Graph form
 - Link to a view

 ##### Preview

-Input AQL then preview, you will see a table as result.
+Input AQL then preview, you will see a table as the result.
 It should have some columns:

-> Prefer first column is group by field, second column is count(*) or sum(<field name>)
+> It is suggested to have the first column as the group by field and the second column as count(*) or sum(<field name>).

 ##### Load widgets